Calvary Kids Catechism

 Question 1: How do we know there is a God?

-Everything God made—like the stars and the trees—and our feeling of right and wrong tell us that God is real.
+Everything God made - like the stars and the trees - and our feeling of right and wrong tell us that God is real, but only God's Word and Spirit show us how to be saved.

 Question 2: What is the Word of God?